-The student may be suspended in accordance with provision 44.0 (iii) (d) if he/she continues to misconduct himself/herself after one calendar year of the bond.
+The student may be suspended in accordance with provision 44.0 (iii) (d) if he/she continues to misconduct himself/herself after one calendar year of the bond. d.

-- d.
 Suspension from a course(s) or programme academic unit or University for such a period of time up to two years as may be determined after which the student is eligible to return.
-Conditions for readmission may be imposed; - e.
+Conditions for readmission may be imposed; e.
 Dismissal from the University.
-Dismissal hereby means that the student shall be permanently banned as a student from AAMUSTED; - f.
-Any offence under the Criminal Offences Act, 1960 of Ghana or under any other criminal law of Ghana considered as a felony attract outright dismissal; and as a misdemeanor shall attract suspension for one academic year; - g.
-Withholding of results for a period determinable by the University authorities: - Denial of privileges/restriction or prohibition to use any University facility including the library or any other facility that may be appropriate for a specified period of time;

-i.
-Refund of embezzled funds:

-- j.
-Disqualification from contesting elections or removal from any office in the University; - k.
-Loss of residential status: - Restitution which may include payment of costs or compensation for loss, damage or injury to the victim, cost of any recovery exercise of property damaged; - m.
-Repair or replacement of property damaged. - Notwithstanding these provisions, a student/offender who keeps engaging iv. in prohibited conduct may be punished in any other way deemed appropriate by the Vice Chancellor or Principal as the case may be.

-44.0 ANTI-HARASSMENT MANAGEMENT

-44.1 ANTI-HARASSMENT ADMINISTRATION

-44.1.1 Description of Anti-harassment/Terminologies
+Dismissal hereby means that the student shall be permanently banned as a student from AAMUSTED; f.
+Any offence under the Criminal Offences Act, 1960 of Ghana or shall under any other criminal law of Ghana considered as a felony attract outright dismissal; and as a misdemeanor shall attract shall attract outright dismissal; and as a misdemeanor shall attract suspension for one academic year; g.
+Withholding of results for a period determinable by the University authorities; h.
+Denial of privileges/restriction or prohibition to use any University facility including the library or any other facility that may be deemed appropriate for a specified period of time; i.
+Refund of embezzled funds; j.
+Disqualification from contesting elections or removal from any office in the University; k.
+Loss of residential status; 1.
+Restitution which may include payment of costs or compensation for loss, damage or injury to the victim, cost of any recovery exercise of property damaged; m.
+Repair or replacement of property damaged. in repair of representation property annuageau iv.
+Notwithstanding these provisions, a student/offender who keeps engaging in prohibited conduct may be punished in any other way deemed appropriate by the Vice Chancellor or Principal as the case may be.
+44.0 ANTI-HARASSMENT MANAGEMENT 44.1 ANTI-HARASSMENT ADMINISTRATION 44.1.1 Description of Anti-harassment/Terminologies